Inequality and Inequity in Network-based Ranking and Recommendation Algorithms

 \subsection{Strategies towards a fair ranking}

 Results from both algorithms show that while the homophily within majorities is the main driver for inequality and inequity, minorities may overcome unfair rankings by connecting strategically in the network.
-In general, when majorities are homophilic $h_{MM}>0.5$, minorities should increase their homophily such that $h_{mm}>h_{MM}$.
-When majorities are (somewhat) neutral ($h_{MM}=0.5\pm 0.1$), minorities may connect arbitrarily with any group without being too homophilic, otherwise they will become over-represented in the rank.
-Finally, when majorities are heterophilic $h_{MM}<0.5$, one solution to achieve a fair rank is to increase the size of the minority group, and make sure that both groups behave similarly in terms of homophily ($h_{MM}\approx h_{mm}$).
-Otherwise, minorities will be over-represented regardless of their in-group homophily.
+For instance, when both groups are equally active, minorities should adjust their homophily based on the homophily of the majority. (i) When majorities are homophilic $h_{MM}>0.5$, minorities should increase their homophily such that $h_{mm}>h_{MM}$. (ii) When majorities are (somewhat) neutral ($h_{MM}=0.5\pm 0.1$), minorities may connect arbitrarily with any group without being too homophilic, otherwise they will become over-represented in the rank. (iii) When majorities are heterophilic $h_{MM}<0.5$, one solution to achieve a fair rank is to increase the size of the minority group, and make sure that both groups behave similarly in terms of homophily ($h_{MM}\approx h_{mm}$).
+Otherwise, minorities will be over-represented regardless of their in-class homophily.
+On the other hand, when one group is more active than the other, achieving a fair rank becomes challenging.
+Nevertheless, if the objective is to increase the visibility of minorities in the rank, then the minorities themselves should be more active in the network by creating more connections to increase their out-degree.
 Note that these ``strategies'' without algorithmic intervention may work in scenarios such as a citation or collaboration networks, but they might not work in other scenarios.
 In such cases, we need additional recommender systems to help under-represented groups discover those ``strategic'' links that will help them climb to higher ranks.